Suraj151/esp8266-framework/README.md

 ### 16.3 A new interface

-Pick the group, write the header with pure virtuals plus a forward-declared concrete class and its `extern` singleton, guard it behind the flag that gates its consumers, and add a mock stub so off-device builds still link.
+Pick the group, write the header with pure virtuals plus a forward-declared concrete class and its `extern` singleton, guard it behind the flag that gates its consumers, and add a posix implementation so off-device builds still link.
 If more than one port would end up writing the same logic, put a default implementation under `impl/` instead.

 The bar is that two ports would genuinely implement it differently.
 One implementation means it belongs in the device folder for now.